 Why Is It Important?
 Health care-associated infections remain a major cause of morbidity, mortality, and excess health care cost, despite infection control efforts.
 Recently, treatment of these infections has become more difficult due to an increase in antibiotic resistance.
 Infections caused by MRSA are a problem as the number has increased significantly over the past decade and compared to methicillin-susceptible staphylococcal infections, they are more lethal.
 The principle mode of spread is via the contaminated hands of the caregivers.

 How Do We Measure Infections?
 At Canyon Vista Medical Center, we monitor staff compliance with appropriate hand hygiene practices (soap and water or alcohol based hand rubs).
 Reduced MRSA is directly tied to improved hand hygiene compliance.
 Measurement of staff compliance is two-fold.
 We monitor compliance with hand hygiene practices by usage of alcohol hand rub compared to the clinical worked hours.
 We also measure the number of hospital infections which are caused by all S. Aureus strains.

 How Do We Compare: The national average is approximately 40% compliance with proper hand hygiene practice.
-Our rate of compliance for the quarter ending March, 2013 was 65.7%.
+Our rate of compliance for May, 2016 was 83%.

 Quality Initiative: Patient Satisfaction

 Why Is It Important?
 At the heart of our organization is a commitment to patient satisfaction.
 The well-being, health, and satisfaction of our patients and their families are the reason we are here.
 At Canyon Vista Medical Center, we have an ongoing passion to always place our Patients First.